Thanks to William and Stephanie Quick for contributing these photos of the historic lighthouse at Île Royale, French Guiana.

 There is a date inscribed on the upper part of the brick tower.
 Just barely readable in the original, it appears to be 1914.

 These photos of the Phare de l'Île Royale were taken in 2002 by William and Stephanie Quick, American travelers who visited the islands as part of a cruise.

 All photos copyright 2002 William and Stephanie Quick; used by permission.

 The lighthouse stands among the buildings of the prison complex, next to a three-story brick cellblock now falling into ruins.

 Return to the French Guiana directory page | Return to the Lighthouse Directory index

-July 7, 2003.
-Checked and revised January 5, 2013.
-Site copyright 2013 Russ Rowlett and the University of North Carolina at Chapel Hill
+Posted July 7, 2003.
+Checked and revised March 28, 2018.
+Site copyright 2018 Russ Rowlett and the University of North Carolina at Chapel Hill